slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Reading train your model of the world.
 Even if you forget most, its effect persists.

-> *'The great books are the books that never have to be written again.'-- Carl Van Doren*

-> *'A classic is a book that has never finished saying what it has to say.' -- Italo Calvino*

-> *'A classic is a book which people praise and don't read.' -- Mark Twain*

-> *'Books serve to show a man that those original thoughts of his aren't very new after all.' -- Abraham Lincoln*

 > *'A book is less important for what it says than for what it makes you think.' -- Louis L'amour*

 > *'Every time I read a great book I felt I was reading a kind of map, a treasure map, and the treasure I was being directed to was in actual fact myself.'*

+> *'Books serve to show a man that those original thoughts of his aren't very new after all.' -- Abraham Lincoln*

+> *'Books are like mirrors: if a fool looks in, you cannot expect a genius to look out.' -- J.K.
+Rowling*

 > *'Books say: She did this because.
 Life says: She did this.
 Books are where things are explained to you; life is where things aren't.
 I'm not surprised some people prefer books.' -- Julian Barnes*